pagekit/vue-resource/docs/http.md

 ## Interceptors

 Interceptors can be defined globally and are used for pre- and postprocessing of a request.
-If a request is send using `this.$http` or `this.$resource` the current Vue instance is available as `this` in a interceptor callback.
+If a request is sent using `this.$http` or `this.$resource` the current Vue instance is available as `this` in a interceptor callback.

 ### Request processing
 ```js